 The three main types of thoracic outlet syndrome are neurogenic, venous, and arterial TOS.
 Each type of TOS is slightly different, with causes and treatment options varying slightly for each.

-- Venous thoracic outlet syndrome occurs when the subclavian vein is compressed between the clavicle and first rib.
+This condition develops when the subclavian vein is compressed between the clavicle and first rib.
 A blood clot will form in the compressed vein, leading to arm swelling, discoloration, numbness, and pain.
 This syndrome is also known as Paget-Schroetter disease.
 It’s not as common as neurogenic TOS, but it is one of the most common vascular disorders in competitive athletes and should be treated swiftly to avoid worsening symptoms.

-- Arterial thoracic outlet syndrome is the rarest form of TOS, affecting only about 5% of all patients with TOS.
+This is the rarest form of TOS, affecting only about 5% of all patients with TOS.
 Arterial TOS happens when the subclavian artery is compressed.
 This can lead to aneurysms and blood clotting.
 Symptoms of arterial TOS include:

 These three types of thoracic outlet syndrome may have similar symptoms, but getting the proper diagnosis can lead to more treatment recommendations and faster recovery.